mpol1t/kafkoroutine/README.md

 ![PyPI](https://img.shields.io/pypi/v/kafkoroutine)
 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/kafkoroutine)

+⚠️ This project is archived and no longer maintained. ⚠️

+This repository and the associated PyPI package (kafkoroutine) are no longer supported.
+No future updates will be released.

+Feel free to fork or take over maintenance if needed.

 # kafkoroutine

 This repository offers Python-based asynchronous wrappers around `kafka-python`'s Producer and Consumer, bridging them